-5 credits , HUM , DIV Quarter(s): Sp
+5 credits | HUM, DIV

 Builds on skills learned in American Sign Language (ASL) II, adding more complex ASL grammatical features and vocabulary, short stories, narratives, and dialogues.
 Includes description of general surroundings, appropriate sequencing, temporal aspects and conditionals.
 Information about the Deaf Community and Deaf Culture will be included.